ux-at-icfnext/cleanSlate/_pages/patterns/process-list.md

 permalink: /patterns/process-list
 section: Patterns # initial cap required to make menu work
 summary: |
-  Pagination is navigation for paginated content.
-Please review the <a href="https://designsystem.digital.gov/components/pagination/">USWDS: Pagination</a> for more information on how to use this component.
+  A process list displays the steps or stages of important instructions or processes.
+Please review the <a href="https://designsystem.digital.gov/components/process-list/">USWDS: Process List/a> for more information on how to use this component.

 htmlpath: patterns/process-list/process-list-html.md
 csspath: patterns/process-list/index.scss